tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-03-every-project-is-a-monster-you-battle.md

 Maybe.
 I've been binge-watching a show on Netflix lately called *Outlander*.
 In it, one of the characters, after a traumatic and humiliating experience, descends into a darkness from which he can't seem to recover.
 He stops eating and lies inert in his bed week after week while his wife stands by, not understanding how to help.
 Someone finally tells her that if she wants to save her husband, she'll have to descend into the darkness with him.
 So she does, more or less, nearly taking her own life.
 And it works.
 She brings her husband back from the darkness.

 I heard a similar echo in a Jack Reacher book I'm currently listening to.
-In *Never Go Back*, Reacher explains why when he sees a monster he instinctually lunges at it instead of running:
+In *Never Go Back*, Reacher explains why it is that when he sees a monster coming at him, he instinctually lunges back at it instead of running away.
+Talking with a colleague, he explains:

 > They thought my brain was wired backwards.
 They got all excited about my DNA.
 Maybe they were planning to breed a new race of warriors.
 You know what the Pentagon was like back then.
 But they were young anyway.
 When it comes to fear my DNA is the same as anyone else's.
 I trained myself, that's all, to turn fear into aggression automatically....
 I figured it was a choice.
 Either I cower back or I get in their faces.

-You have to be a monster to kill a monster &mdash; return intimidation with greater intimidation.
+You return intimidation with greater intimidation, return aggression by getting in their faces, become a monster to kill a monster.

 I'm not sure if Nietzsche is entirely relevant here, or if filling your soul with an abyss or darkness or becoming a monster is somehow necessary to defeat a tech comm project monster.
 But perhaps there's something to this idea.